Antonyeaster/pup-hq/README.md

 ### Solved Bugs

 1. The home page had a horizontal scroll bar which caused centreing issues for the whole page.
-I solved this by using Chrome Dev Tools to highlight the area which was wider then the page.
+I solved this by using Chrome dev tools to highlight the area which was wider then the page.
 Reducing the HTML min width solved this problem.
 2. The footer section overlapped the tips section above.
-I solved this with Chrome Dev Tools and realised I had put the opening footer HTML element in the section above.
+I solved this with Chrome dev tools and realised I had put the opening footer HTML element in the section above.
 3. The live google map would become half the screen width but only on a mobile sized screen.
 I solved is by creating a media query with a max width css rule.
 4. The transparent text box in the hero image was to large on smaller screens and covered the whole image.
 The solution to this was to create a media query and resize all elements of the text box for smaller screens.
-5. The flip images would flip perfectly on Chrome Dev Tools with a mouse hover and a tap (touchscreen) however, once tested on an actual mobile device the flip boxes could only be flipped when a long press and hold was done, which caused the copy and paste menu to appear.
+5. The flip images would flip perfectly on Chrome dev tools with a mouse hover and a tap (touchscreen) however, once tested on an actual mobile device the flip boxes could only be flipped when a long press and hold was done, which caused the copy and paste menu to appear.
 The solution to this was to remove to 3d flip perspective in the css.
 This was plain trial and error to fix this.
 6. The gallery images on the home page would be out of line with the tip section above.
 I solved this by removing the padding in the media query.

 ### Known Bugs

 1. Loading times and general performance on some desktop but mostly mobile devices can be a bit slow.
-The images would need to be compressed with compromising quality for this to improve.
+The images would need to be compressed without compromising quality for this to improve.

 ### Testing User Stories